-Bombshell Lindsey Pelas Busts Out Of Yellow Bathing Suit To Give Fans A ‘Taste Of Paradise’
+Bombshell Lindsey Pelas Rocks Revealing Yellow Bathing Suit, Gives Fans A ‘Taste Of Paradise’

 “You look like paradise to me,” a third comment read.

 “You’re the definition of beautiful.
-A true inspiration, Golden and spectacularly beautiful, a fourth person said.
+A true inspiration, Golden and spectacularly beautiful,” a fourth person said.

-Just days before her yellow bathing suit video, Lindsey stunned again as she donned a barely-there white string bikini with black spots.
+Just days before posting her yellow bathing suit video, Lindsey stunned again as she modeled a barely-there white string bikini with black spots.

-The model also donned white cuffs on her wrists, a matching bow tie around her neck, and a headband with cow ears sticking out as she posed for a selfie in her racy Halloween costume.
-She rocked a full face of makeup, including a shimmering eye shadow, thick lashes, heavy lip liner, and black nail polish.
+The model also wore white cuffs on her wrists, a matching bow tie around her neck, and a headband with cow ears sticking out as she posed for a selfie in her racy Halloween costume.
+She rocked a full face of makeup, including a shimmering eyeshadow, thick lashes, heavy lip liner, and black nail polish.

 Meanwhile, Lindsey Pelas’ fans loved that snap as well, which has clocked over 177,000 likes and more than 2,500 comments in the past two days since it was posted.